Organic Acid Testing: Brain Fog, Anxiety & Fatigue

 What Is Organic Acid Testing?

-Organic Acid Testing is a non-invasive urine test that measures organic acids—intermediate compounds produced during metabolism.
-These markers can reflect how the body processes food, generates cellular energy, responds to oxidative stress, and interacts with gut microbes.
+Organic Acid Testing is a non-invasive urine test that measures organic acids — intermediate compounds produced during metabolism in the citric acid cycle (Krebs cycle), fatty acid oxidation, and amino acid catabolism.
+These markers can reflect how the body processes food, generates cellular energy via adenosine triphosphate (ATP) production, responds to oxidative stress, and interacts with gut microbes including Clostridia, Candida, and Aspergillus species.

 The Gut–Brain Connection Explained

-The gut and brain communicate through neural, immune, endocrine, and biochemical pathways.
-Gut microbes influence the availability and metabolism of neurotransmitter precursors involved in mood regulation, cognition, and stress resilience.
+Research by Carabotti et al. (2015) established that the gut and brain communicate through neural, immune, endocrine, and biochemical pathways.
+Gut microbes influence the availability and metabolism of neurotransmitter precursors — including tryptophan (a serotonin precursor) and tyrosine (a dopamine precursor) — involved in mood regulation, cognition, and stress resilience.
+Yano et al. (2015) demonstrated that indigenous gut bacteria regulate host serotonin biosynthesis, with gut enterochromaffin cells producing approximately 90% of the body’s serotonin.

 Because of this connection, gut imbalances may contribute to psychological symptoms commonly explored in functional approaches to mental health.